My Security Shield Removal Guide

 My Security Shield is a rogue anti-spyware program from the same family

-The scareware states that your PC is infected with spyware, adware and other viruses and that you should download and install My Security Shield in order to remove the infections.
+The scareware states that your PC is infected with spyware, adware, and other viruses and that you should download and install the alleged security tool in order to remove the infections.
 In reality, though, this is nothing more but a scam.
-And if you decide to install My Security Shield then it will make your computer almost unusable.
+And if you decide to install this application, then it will make your computer almost unusable.

 While My Security Shield is running, it will automatically start scanning your computer and then will state that there are many infected files that should be removed, but this can be done only with a full version of the program.
 You may also find that your computer starts to become slower.

 Warning!
 Virus detected

 Description: This is a VBScript-virus.
 It steals user's passwords.

 WindowsErrorForm has encountered a problem at address 0x1FC408.

 If you see this error again, operational information can be irrevocably lost.

 Such tools as false security tools and anti-malware programs can be distributed via official developer websites and commercial content that distributors choose to display online.
 However, some of those deals and offers include the application and spreads it automatically without particular user consent.